NickKaparinos/Google-Landmark-Recognition-2021/README.md

 <p align="center"><img src="https://github.com/NickKaparinos/Google-Landmark-Recognition-2021/blob/pytorch/Images/arcface_vs_softmax2.png" alt="drawing" width="600"/>

 ## Results
 Using Stochastic Gradient Descend with only **3 epochs** of training, a validation accuracy of **25.5%** and a micro F1 score of **0.25** was achieved.
 Due to computing limitations, no further optimisation could be done.
-Future work could include further network architecture optimisation and more training epochs.
+Future work could include further network architecture optimisation, larger image dimensions and more training epochs.